audibleblink/gorsh/README.md

 cd $GOPATH/src/github.com/audibleblink/gorsh
 ```

-That's it, as far cross-compiling to Windows64 goes.
-While it is often required during
-cross-compilation to set variables like $CC, $CXX, $AS, $LD, ... it is not required as go1.11
+While it is often required during cross-compilation to set variables like $CC, $CXX, $AS, $LD, ...
-linux/amd64 picks up on the presence of the toolchain it needs.
+it is not required as go1.11 linux/amd64 picks up on the presence of the toolchain it needs.

-Make sure to read the Makefile.
-It gives you a good idea of what's going on.

-Check out the [official documentation](https://golang.org/doc/install) for an intro to developing
-with Go and setting up your Golang environment (with the `$GOPATH` environment variable).

-### Building the payload
+### Usage

-First, you'll need to generate your certs:
+First, generate your certs:

 ```bash
 $ make depends
 ```

 You can set the following environment variables to compile using `go build`:
+See possible`GOOS`and`GOARCH`variables [here](https://golang.org/doc/install/source#environment).

 - `GOOS`: the target OS
 - `GOARCH`: the target architecture
 - `LHOST`: the attacker IP or domain name
 - `LPORT`: the listener port

-See possible`GOOS`and`GOARCH`variables [here](https://golang.org/doc/install/source#environment).

 For the `make` targets, you only need the`LHOST`and`LPORT`environment variables.